Medical Devices

 REDUCED MICROBIAL CONTAMINATION CONCERNS

-With Dycem mats installed prior to critical areas, our Pharma & Biotech customers have peace of mind that damage from microbial contamination is minimized.
-All Dycem products contain Polygiene Biomaster, and active anti-microbial additive.
+With Dycem mats installed prior to critical areas, our medical device customers have peace of mind that damage from microbial contamination is minimized.
+All Dycem products contain Biomaster, an active antimicrobial additive.

-Unlike disposable contamination control solutions, Dycem mats last on average 3-5 years.
-Medical Device manufacturers typically see an ROI shortly after purchase, as well as the added benefit of a reduced carbon footprint.
+Unlike disposable contamination control solutions, Dycem mats last on average 3+ years.
+Manufacturers typically see an ROI on their cleanroom for medical devices shortly after purchase, as well as the added benefit of a reduced carbon footprint.

 Our Products, Your Industry

-Medical Device manufacturers must take every step necessary to ensure a safe and sterile process to protect their products and ultimately the patients they will help.
-Dycem has solutions to support the many types of devices and the varying quality control needs of the industry.
-Keeping contamination out of critical spaces and cleanrooms is our priority.
+Medical device manufacturers must take every step necessary to ensure a safe and sterile process to protect their products and ultimately the patients they will help.
+Dycem offers solutions to accommodate a wide range of devices and address the diverse quality control requirements of the industry.
+Keeping contamination out of critical spaces and cleanrooms for medical devices is our priority.

 Dycem CleanZone